Cal Raleigh helps Mariners rock another come-from-behind victory, downing Colorado

-DENVER — The starting pitcher that the Mariners desperately need to return to his previous form of seasons past took the mound Tuesday night at Coors Field, squaring off against an opposing starting pitcher the Mariners would gleefully add to their injury-riddled rotation for this season and the new next few seasons, if only he was available and wouldn’t cost too much in terms of prospect return.
+DENVER — The starting pitcher that the Mariners desperately need to return to his previous form of seasons past took the mound Tuesday night at Coors Field, squaring off against an opposing starting pitcher the Mariners would gleefully add to their injury-riddled rotation for this season and the next few seasons, if only he were available and wouldn’t cost too much in terms of prospect return.

-Given the stadium, the elevation and the sticky 90-plus degree temps, a possible pitching duel between Seattle’s Marco Gonzales, who did pick up his first win since April 15 vs. the Orioles despite only making it through five innings, and Colorado’s, German Marquez, who gave up four runs in six innings pitched, wasn’t really expected and didn’t materialize.
+Given the stadium, the elevation and the sticky 90-plus degree temps, a possible pitching duel between Seattle’s Marco Gonzales, who did pick up his first win since April 15 vs. the Orioles despite only making it through five innings, and Colorado’s German Marquez, who gave up four runs in six innings pitched, wasn’t really expected and didn’t materialize.
 Neither was particularly sharp or crisp.

 But what did happen is the Mariners’ expected catcher of the future, who would love to work with both starters in winning seasons to come, found the hitting stroke that earned his recent promotion to the big leagues.
-After registering his first big league hit, a bloop single to center in the second inning, Cal Raleigh ignited a Seattle offense held quiet by Marquez for five innings, ripping a game-tying laser of a two-run double in the sixth inning and eventual 6-4 come-from-behind victory over the Rockies.
+After registering his first big league hit, a bloop single to center in the second inning, Cal Raleigh ignited a Seattle offense held quiet by Marquez for five innings, ripping a game-tying two-run double in the sixth inning, and an eventual 6-4 come-from-behind victory over the Rockies.

 Quiet and unassuming in public settings, but with a command presence on the field, Raleigh had gone hitless in his first three big league games, striking out four times in 12 plate appearances and registering just one ball in play with an exit velocity of more than 100 mph.